bhishekarora/GoByExample/README.md

 # GoByExample
 A repository to learn go

-An example of learning in golang
+An example of learning in golang.